siasio/EndgameBot/README.md

 ### Known issues

-Issues might arise if you use versions of `optax` or `chex` other than specified in the requirements file.
-Make sure that you have the correct versions installed.
+~~Issues might arise if you use versions of `optax` or `chex` other than specified in the requirements file.
+Make sure that you have the correct versions installed.~~
+Install the newest versions of `chex`, `opax`, `optax`, `pax3`, `jax`, `jaxlib` libraries.
+The original code was indeed written with older versions of these libraries, which resulted in model graph for the pre-trained network being incompatible with the new versions.
+However, converting the pre-trained model into the newest version was not very difficult.
+Note that the current training code depends on functionalities added in newer versions of `jax`.

 Windows installation of GPU supported `jax` version from the community builds might prove impossible on specific computers.
 In such case, use the CPU version.